maxbentley/datasciencefund/README.md

 # datasciencefund
-Coursework for LASA's Data Science Fundamentals class that I took as a senior in 2024/25.
+Coursework for LASA's Data Science Fundamentals class taught by @thedarredondo that I took as a senior in 2024/25.